Patrick Tse

-Patrick Tse Yin (born Tse Ka-yuk; 9 August 1936) is a Hong Kong actor, producer, screenwriter and director in Hong Kong cinema.
+Patrick Tse Yin (born Tse Ka-yuk; 13 August 1936 – 16 July 2026) was a Hong Kong actor, producer, screenwriter and director in Hong Kong cinema.

-Biography
+Career

 Patrick Tse began his acting career in the 1950s and remained active for the next 40 years.
-He is a versatile and popular actor, usually playing the leading male roles.
+He was a versatile and popular actor, usually playing the leading male roles.

 Tse worked briefly as writer, director and producer in the 1970s: